quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and nothing supernatural!

-Genes & neurons - the human genome provides a recipe for the construction of the brain but not a predetermined blue print design as genetic chemistry constructs general, but not exact, networks & circuits of neural cells.
-Stem cells in their local environment develop into special neuron cells which group together in the brain.
+Genes & neurons - the human genome provides a recipe for the construction of the brain but not a predetermined blue print design.
+Genetic chemistry constructs general, but not exact, networks & circuits of neural cells.
+Stem cells in their local environment develop into specialised neuron cells which group together in the brain.
 Genes are not acting in isolation, they are reacting in the cell environment, with placental influence, then breast milk influence and later umpteen chemical, physical and sense influences from the environment.
-There is no nature v. nurture, no either or, but rather continuous complex chemistry of genes interacting with other genes and whatever other reactants are in the local environment.
+There is no nature v. nurture, no either or, but rather a continuous complex chemistry of interaction ... genes, other genes and whatever other reacting bits & pieces happen to be in the local environment.

-The evolutionary function of neurons is inter cell communication over distance and time and the cells specialise for this role by -
+The evolutionary function of neurons is inter cell communication over distance and time ... cells specialise for this role by -

 accumulation in close proximity (encephalation)